ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm904.md

 > Example: Changing default Analog Reference voltage(AREF) to 5V by modifying JP2

-`Caution` Check the pin supporting up to 5V once Analog Reference (AREF) has been modified to 5V.
+**CAUTION** : Check the pin supporting up to 5V once Analog Reference (AREF) has been modified to 5V.
 {: .notice--warning}

 ## [Pin Name Definition](#pin-name-definition)